automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Zhenyuanlong.md

 # Zhenyuanlong
-## Description: Also known as the "fluffy feathered poodle from hell".
+## Also known as the "fluffy feathered poodle from hell".